LeilaZZ/project/README.md

 ### YOLOv3
 There are two ways to run this code:
 - Method 1: Be sure to have the yolov3_terminal package in the google drive and keep the folder as the same structure.
-You can set the parameters and mode you want to use in the "Training the YOLOv3 model" and "Testing the YOLOv3 model" in the YOLOv3_BTD.ipynb file.
+You can set the parameters and mode you want to use in the "Training the YOLOv3 model" and "Testing the YOLOv3 model" sections in the YOLOv3_BTD.ipynb file.
 Then, make sure to run every cells from the start.
 - Method 2: Download the yolov3_terminal package.
 Open the the terminal and set the directory to source_code folder.
 Then, run the following codes to test and train.
   ```
   python3 run.py --mode train --epoch 5